clementduhin/yodaClub/README.md

 6- php bin/console doctrine:fixtures:load

+7- yarn install

+8- yarn encore dev

-7- Connect into your localhost with the route "/admin" email: mailAdmin@gmail.com password: admin to log in the admin project
+9- Connect into your localhost with the route "/admin" email: mailAdmin@gmail.com password: admin to log in the admin project